June 24, 2018

 WELCOME VISITORS!
 We are so glad you visited today.
 You are important to us!
 We hope you will be encouraged by the service today.
 If you are visiting for the first time, please fill out the visitor tab from the Welcome Brochure and take it to the Connections Table for a free gift.

 TEENS: If you're a teenager between the grades of 7-12, be sure to be at Summit Teens, this Tuesday, at 7 PM!

-VOLUNTEER OF THE WEEK: Did you encourage our Volunteer of the Week on facebook this week?
-Every week, we will be highlighting one of our wonderful volunteers as "Volunteer of the Week" on facebook.
+VOLUNTEER OF THE WEEK: We are excited about our Facebook Volunteer of the Week!
+We want lots of people to thank and encourage our Volunteer of the Week, who is wonderful and awesome!
 Stop by Summit Church Fenton on facebook and let the Volunteer of the Week know how much you appreciate them!!!

 SHARING JESUS: We are sharing the gospel through the passing out of tracts.
 Pray over your tracts!
 Pray that God will direct you to the right people to give them to.
 Continue to pray for boldness and the direction of the Holy Spirit as you share Christ.
 "Therefore, since we have such a hope, we are very bold."
 2 Cor 3:12-13 NIV

 June 26 7-8:30 PM Summit Teens

 DOING A GOOD WORK-HELPING PEOPLE